 Not to leave out all our friends in Pre-Primary (Kindergarten) we have produced ‘Foundation Ninja Maths’.
 All of the tasks are based upon the Australian Curriculum and there is also cute new ninja cards and a new ranking system.
 There is a different sheet for number bonds to 5, 10 and 20, as well as much more.
 If you want to motivate and invigorate your Pre-Primary students ‘Foundation Ninja’ is for you!

 Ninja Maths Jnr:

 Ninja Maths Jnr provides number bonds to 10 (addition and subtraction) including regular and missing part algorithms and near doubles/doubles.
 All of these question sheets are available with 50 or 100 questions.
+For the year 3 students we have also included a set of tasks targeting the four operations, as well as missing parts, number bonds and heaps more.
 You receive new ninja cards, which have been developed in the colours of the ninja belt rankings.
 As well as a modified ninja ranking chart created especially for Ninja Maths Jnr.
 It is time to introduce lower primary to the Ninja Maths Revolution!

 Why does this program work?

 Basic facts knowledge is the basis for all mathematic concepts and Ninja Maths makes it an enjoyable and motivating experience for all students.
 Students learning basic facts is essential for them to advance their mathematical skills and knowledge.
 Each student is encouraged to improve at a rate that is drawn from their own internal motivation to have success.
 Due to the clear evidence of improvement over a short amount of time, students gain confidence in their own ability, as they can clearly see their own progress.
 The ‘Ninja Maths’ program caters for students of all ability levels and challenges them all to get better.